-1 wire rack: Position 22 wire racks: Positions 3 + 1
+1 wire rack: Position 1

 The times indicated in the table are intended as a guide only.
-They are dependent on the quality, freezing temperature (-18 $^{\circ}$ C) and composition of the food.
+They are dependent on the quality, freezing temperature (-18 °C) and composition of the food.
 Time ranges are indicated.
-Set the shortest time to begin with, and then extend the time if necessary.
+Set the shortest time first and then extend the time if necessary.

-Tip: Food that has been frozen in thinner pieces or in portions defrosts more quickly than food items frozen in a block.
+Tip: Food that has been frozen flat or in portions defrosts more quickly than food items frozen in a block.